 Teen Summer Camp: Where We’re Going

 When: Monday – Friday, June 19-23; 9-4PM

 This summer we’ll be telling the stories—true or fictional—about where we come from and imagining all the possibilities for our future dreams.
 Through writing, reading, conversation, and craft, we’ll create community and have a blast!
-Facilitated by Avery Smith and Allison Distler.
+Facilitated by Allison Distler and Beth Lodge-Rigal

 Girls Summer Camp: Visions and Dreams

 How do you see the world?
 What visions and dreams inspire you?
 Have you ever felt invisible?
 How does the world look from someone else’s eyes?
 What color is the future?
 This summer we’ll be taking time to look around, look within, and look with new eyes.
 We’ll try out different points of view and explore the seen and the unseen in imagination and daily life.
 There will be lots of time to write, chances to share our writing and hear encouraging feedback, crafts, and games!
 Join us for a week of writing, community, and fun!
 Facilitated by Allison Distler and Denise Breeden-Ost.